Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 ------------
-Client-side ``static/js/front/ko-grid.js`` script and server-side ``views.KoGridView`` Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation. ``knockout.js`` is used to provide viewmodels to display / update AJAX grids.
+Client-side ``static/js/front/ko-grid.js`` script and server-side ``views.KoGridView`` Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation.

+``knockout.js`` viewmodels are used to display / update AJAX grids.

+Each grid row represents an instance of associated Django model which can be browsed and manipulated by grid class.

 There are key advantages of using AJAX calls to render Django Model grids:

-* Reduction of HTTP traffic
+* Reduction of HTTP traffic.
-* Possibility of displaying multiple grids at the same web page and interact between them (for example update another grid when current grid is updated)
+* Possibility of displaying multiple grids at the same web page and interact between them (for example update another grid when current grid is updated).
-* Custom filters / form widgets that utilize AJAX grids.
+* Custom filters / form widgets that may utilize nested AJAX grids.
+* In-place display and update of grid rows with associated ``ModelForm`` and inline formsets with AJAX submission directly via BootstrapDialog.

 Besides pagination of model data rows, default actions such as CRUD are supported and can be easily enabled for grids.
 Custom grid actions both for the whole grid as well as for specific columns can be implemented by inheriting / extending